Tayshia Adams

-Tayshia Adams (born September 4, 1990) is an American television personality.
+Tayshia Adams (born September 4, 1990) is an American television personality and television host.
 She received national recognition after appearing as a contestant on season 23 of The Bachelor and the sixth season of Bachelor in Paradise.
 On November 5, 2020, Adams replaced Clare Crawley as the Bachelorette on season 16 of The Bachelorette.
 Adams co-hosted The Bachelorette season 17 and 18.

 Early life and education

-Adams was raised in Newport Beach, California by her parents Rosario and Desmond Adams.
-Her father is African-American and her mother is Mexican; Adams identifies as bi-racial.
+Adams was born raised in Santa Ana, California by her parents Desmond and Rosario Adams.
+Her father is African-American and her mother is Mexican; Adams identifies as biracial.
 She has three siblings and was a Girl Scout for 12 years.
-Adams attended Concordia University Irvine and graduated in 2012 with a bachelor's degree in biology.
+Adams graduated from Rosary Academy in 2008, and then from Concordia University Irvine in 2012 with a bachelor's degree in biology.
 During her first week of college in 2008, she was run over by a truck, saying: "I had to relearn how to walk in the hospital and missed about two and a half, three months of school.
 After about two years, I finally got to the point where I could walk 'normally' and not have chronic pain when I sat down."
 In 2011, Adams was hit by a distracted driver on the highway and she suffered from chronic pain for five years after the accident.
 Adams credits physical therapy for her recovery.

 In addition to being a reality television personality, Adams is also a former phlebotomist.